PerryXie123/Fibonacci-GCD-Computer/README.md

         Input: 46
         Output: ERROR

+        NOTES:
-        //Introduce new bounds: input must be less than 46
+            //Introduced new bounds, input numbers must be lower than 46.

     Calculating GCD of two sums of the first N Fibonacci Numbers with output comments:
         Input: 7, 4